 Almond flour – fine blanched almond flour provides the best texture.
-You can also use ground almonds or almond meal but these options tend to leave a gritty texture to the batter.
+You can also use ground almonds or almond meal, but these options tend to leave a gritty texture to the batter.
 Learn more about how to choose keto flours!

 Coconut flour – while you could make a keto coffee cake with almond flour only, I don’t recommend it.
 Let me explain why.
 The tiniest amount of coconut flour gives the cake sponge a moist texture.
 In fact, if you want to swap coconut flour with more almond flour in this healthy coffee cake recipe, you will have to use 4 times more!
 This means you will use 1 additional cup of almond flour to reach the same texture (compared to 1/4 cup of coconut flour).
 The result will be a very dense, gritty, and heavy keto cake.

 Erythritol or others sugar-free crystal sweeteners like allulose or Monk fruit stevia blend

-Baking powder – a great substitute to baking powder is baking soda.
+Baking powder – a great substitute for baking powder is baking soda.
 As a rule of thumbs, always use half amount of baking soda to substitute baking powder in keto cakes recipes.
-So, here replace the 2 teaspoons of baking powder with 1 teaspoon of baking soda
+So, here replace the 2 teaspoons of baking powder with 1 teaspoon of baking soda.

-Unsweetened almond milk – or if you wonder how to make the coffee cake more moist swap the milk for cream!
+Unsweetened almond milk – or if you wonder how to make the coffee cake moister, swap the milk for cream!
 I recommend heavy cream or coconut cream if you eat dairy-free

 How to bake a coffee cake?

 You can bake this coffee cake on fan-forced mode or regular mode but whatever the mode you are using, make sure you don’t bake over 180C (375F).
-This is simply because the recipe uses almond flour and this low-carb flour browns faster than wheat flour.
+This is because the recipe uses almond flour, and this low-carb flour browns faster than wheat flour.

 How to make the keto cake streusel?